 - Needle driver

-- Tissue forceps: They should be toothed and have non-slip grip
+- Tissue forceps: They should be toothed and have a non-slip grip

 Do You Need a Suture Removal Kit Too?

 It’s possible to remove sutures with scissors and tweezers.
 However, it’s easier and safer to use a sterile suture removal kit.
-The scissors in these kits have a hook on one tip which allows them to easily get under the suture to cut it.
+The scissors in these kits have a hook on one tip, which allows them to get under the suture to cut it easily.

 How Many Sutures Are Included?

 Most suture kits only have a few sutures included.
 You’ll need to purchase more separately.
 Note: if you are new to suturing, use cheap dental floss to practice with.
 Once you get comfortable with that and master knot-tying, move on to practicing with real suture.

 You can also practice suturing on items like grapes, pig feet, or chicken with the skin still on.
 However, suture practice pads are a lot easier to carry around – not to mention less messy.